mingwu1214/Physical-Verification-using-SKY130/README.md

 # PHYSICAL VERIFICATION USING SKYWATER 130NM TECHNOLOGY
  5-day workshop for physical verification using sky130

+ - If you want to do following lab in your local machine, you can prompt the following script.
+Clone the repository git clone https://github.com/RTimothyEdwards/open_pdks\
+Run cd open_pdks\
+Run ./configure --enable-sky130-pdk\
+Run make\
+Run sudo make install

 # Day 1 - Introduction to SkyWater SKY130